 - wearing an unloaded gun on a belt while driving a motor vehicle.

-- they did not carry a handgun in a “public place,”
+- you did not carry a handgun in a “public place,”

-- they were exempt from the law, and/or
+- you were exempt from the law, and/or

 - peace officers found a gun during an unlawful search and seizure.